96 percent of SPA graduates are employed or in graduate school, or both

 Get Ready to Lead

-Ranked third in the U.S. and #1 in the Washington, DC region, the MPA program positions you for leadership responsibilities and executive roles in public agencies, national and international nonprofit organizations, and private firms.
+Ranked 6th in Public Management and Administration by U.S. News and World Report, the MPA program positions you for leadership responsibilities and executive roles in public agencies, national and international nonprofit organizations, and private firms.
 If you want a degree that will equip you to drive change and craft solutions to today’s most pressing challenges in public administration, AU’s MPA is the one for you.

 Nonprofit organizations play a substantial role in the formulation and delivery of public services.
 This concentration introduces students to a variety of general management practices used in the nonprofit sector: defining organizational missions; building effective governance structures; acquiring resources; maintaining high standards of fiscal, legal, and professional accountability; managing human resources; and thinking strategically.
 More broadly, this concentration educates you in the many administrative challenges faced by small community-based or large professionalized organizations in today's "networked economy," where organizations increasingly interact, compete, and collaborate with other service providers, policymakers, and regulators.

 This focus, a joint effort of the School of Public Affairs and the Department of Performing Arts, prepares students for the administrative work associated with the presentation of music, theater, and other arts.

 Washington, DC is at the center of an increasingly interdependent global network of trade, communication, and security.
 This concentration helps you understand the nature of management responsibilities that bridge different cultures, including those involving foreign relations, international organizations (including NGOs), and social and economic development.
 Students interested in this concentration may also take courses offered in AU’s highly-regarded School of International Service (SIS).

 This concentration strengthens the knowledge and skills of people called upon to work as line managers or administrative support staff in public service organizations.